 Some store like Ross, Marshall’s, Tuesday Morning, and T.J.
-Maxx carry high end organizational stuff from the department stores for way less.
+Maxx carry professional and high end organizational stuff from the department stores for way less.
 Make sure to look at these places and find shower caddies, canvas baskets, totes, and more at 50-70% off!

 A word of caution, though…make sure it’s a perfect fit for what you’re looking for before you buy it.
 Otherwise it will just become another thing in your home that you need to find a place for.

 Skip the Sales (Unless it Makes Sense)

 I know, this one doesn’t seem to make sense when it comes to organize your home on a budget.
 You know me…looking for every possible way to help save your hard-earned dollars.
 Not taking advantage of garage and yard sales, retail store sales and more, just because they’re a good deal will save you organization and money!
 Like I mentioned about the outlet stores, if you aren’t looking for something specific or what you see doesn’t match what you’re trying to find, leave it at the store!

 It can be tough when you find that vase that looks just like your grandma’s or a really pretty box that might work for organizing…but unless you’re sure it’s going to meet your needs, it will just become something else that needs a place at your house.